“I know that my recovery has been definitely up and down. I’ve learnt more each time I’ve come here. So it’s good.”

 Not everything works straight away.
 Sometimes you have to practice some of the things that you learn.
 Some things work and some things don’t, so you have to find a balance between those things and that can be fairly taxing.
 But with the different tactics that we learn, eventually you sort of figure out what works.

 I feel better now because I’ve got strategies in place that I can use when I get too anxious or too stressed or I have a hard day.
 I know that through what I’ve learned here, I can put those things into place and they work.
 Then I feel better for it.
 I have a better understanding of what’s going on now.

 I know what to do when these things start to happen so when I start to feel a little bit anxious or when I start to feel a little bit tight.
 I can put these grounding techniques into place and I can get myself back on the straight and narrow and keep myself in the moment rather than lose myself and become a dribbling wreck.

-I learn how to cook and I talk to people and interact.
-You're there to provide food for people and even experiment a little bit so that's good.
+I’ve learnt how to cook and talk to people and interact.
 The group sessions are really cool, cooking is fun.
 I’m not a cook but yeah it’s good fun.

 I’m curious about why I am the way I am.
 Which is probably one of the reasons why I why I’m here as well, because I’m learning something new.
 Not just about the world but about myself.

 I’ve learnt a lot and I’ve gained a lot.
 I think I’ve got a better appreciation now of the mental health system and mental health itself.
 I would never have known or probably even cared about mental health until I came here, and having gone through it myself and going through it myself, I have a clearer and better understanding of what mental health really is.
 Other than that, I would be in the dark.
 Now I have a light and I can see.